Alice Nadine Morrison: Life

 Morrison Records.
 A major part of their business was an offer to "Get Your Poem Set To Music."
-Alice, husband Morrie, or son Lew would write a tune, the Morrison Recording Orchestra would record it, and one of them, or often the customer, would sing.
+Alice or husband Morrie would write a tune, the Morrison Recording Orchestra would record it, and one of them, or often the customer, would sing.
 They also picked up some more major performers (such as Paul Tutmarc and Bonnie Guitar and scored a national distribution deal with Vega Records.

 An inheritance around 1954 allowed the Morrisons to purchase a mansion at 1025 1st Avenue W on Queen Anne Hill, the pre-World War II residence of the Japanese Consul in Seattle.
 With the mansion as a headquarters they continued various ventures in music (and even film), but with changing styles in music they never again reached the level of success they had in the 1920s and '40s.

+Morrison had two sons.
 Morrison died in 1978, her husband in 1984.
-Their son Lew played professionally until about 1994, son Ken (professionally a freelance television producer) remained a locally active musician as of 2005.